hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">Management of hybrid environments</span>: Managing a mix of firewalls running the ASA, FTD, and Meraki MX software
     - Management of AWS security groups
     - RAVPN Monitoring and Management
+  - software to use Cisco Firepower and Cisco Meraki MX for network security and needs to centrally manage cloud policies across these platforms: <span style="color: #bb6600;">Cisco Defense Orchestrator</span>

 ## Firewalls and IPS